OPS-E2E-PPE/VBA-Docs/api/Outlook.Search.Scope.md

 ---
-title: Search.Scope Property (Outlook)
+title: Search.Scope property (Outlook)
 keywords: vbaol11.chm2259
 f1_keywords:
 - vbaol11.chm2259
-ms.prod: outlook
 api_name:
 - Outlook.Search.Scope
 ms.assetid: aa4b9aea-029f-6f80-87b1-b99c04ff9631
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Search.Scope Property (Outlook)
+# Search.Scope property (Outlook)

 Returns a **String** that specifies the scope of the specified search.
 Read-only.

 ## Syntax

 _expression_. `Scope`

-_expression_ A variable that represents a [Search](./Outlook.Search.md) object.
+_expression_ A variable that represents a [Search](Outlook.Search.md) object.

 ## Remarks

 The scope of the search is defined when the search is initiated.
 For more information, see the **[AdvancedSearch](Outlook.Application.AdvancedSearch.md)** method.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example creates a **Search** object.
 The user's **Inbox** is specified as the scope of the search.
 The event subroutine occurs when the search has completed and displays the **[Tag](Outlook.Search.Tag.md)** and **Scope** properties for the new object in addition to the results of the search.

 ```vb